sebj/Kit/README.md

 ## Kit

-A collection of Objective-C classes and categories I've created whilst working on various projects.
-You may find something useful here..
+A collection of old Objective-C classes and categories that may prove to be useful starting points, or inspiration.

+Most categories could easily be converted to Swift extensions.

+Some classes contain rough implementations, and could be adapted to receive an interface as a constructor parameter or use a delegate for some functionality.

 ### Components